 Jigsawbox is the online coaching platform for coaches, consultants and trainers.
 It aims to help a thousand coaches, consultants and trainers help a thousand clients each and impact a million with JigsawBox.
 You can sign up and get clients from all over the world.
 1-1 sessions, modules and programs, it seems very flexible!

-Want to get to know about some more exciting coaching platforms?
-Purchase the complete guide now for an extensive list!
+Want to get to know about 4 more exciting coaching platforms?
+Purchase the complete guide now!
 (Guide is WIP – so pay as you want)

 1.6 Online Personal Trainer

 Are you a personal trainer or are you certified in giving fitness classes?
 Then have a look at one of these platforms where you can either have 1-1 sessions with clients, or live-stream your fitness classes!

 With Powhow, people can join fitness classes from hundreds of instructors.
 People can schedule a time for a private lesson or join a group class with a global community around the world.
 You can open your own Powwow studio here.

 If you have ever built your own website you will recognise that for every bug you fix, you will find 10 other problems 🙂 Contact forms that don’t work, broken links, bad CSS and mobile website failures.
 There is now a solution: crowd testing.
 Companies sign up with testing platforms, and those platforms assign testers to test the website or app.
 A fun way to make money on the road!